Getting started with Trilio on OpenStack-Helm

 7] Provide Cloud Admin Credentials in keystone.yaml

 The cloud admin user in Keystone must have the admin role on the cloud domain.
-Update the required credentials:
+Update the required credentials in below file:

 vi triliovault-cfg-scripts/openstack-helm/trilio-openstack/values_overrides/keystone.yaml